kuzminrobin/fcl/CallLogging.md

 * Suboptimal Pefix: `closure{81usize,14usize:90usize,9usize}::closure{87,21:87,26}(v: true, ) {} -> false`
 * [Log the `loop` return value]
   Has been deprioritized.
 But still document it.
 Reader practice.
+* `#[loggable(<MyStruct as MyPureTrait>::pure_method)]` is the same as
+  `#[loggable(MyPureTrait::pure_method)]`.
+  Undesirable.
+Either work-around or document it.
+* (Canceled.
+To cause std output redirection conflicts)
+  Test the logging by logging oneself.
+  Or try logging oneself and see how it works.
+  Preliminary result: Causes sophisticated circular dependencies.
+  Possible workaround: Create a copy with different name and use the copy to log the original.